namneyugn21/Roaming/README.md

 -   Supports **capturing images** via the device camera.
 -   Users **grant permissions** for location, camera, and photo library access via the Expo API.

+#### **Delete a Post**

+-   Allows users to delete their posts.
+-   The deletion will delete the post entry on Firebase, as well as delete the photo(s) saved on Cloudinary.

 #### **Edit User Profile**

 -   Users can update their username, display name, bio, and avatar.